fabiana001/paysim_analysis/README.md

 ![n of daily frauds](doc/imgs/frauds_distribution.png)

 About 32% of transactions has both fields `oldbalanceOrg` and `newbalanceOrig` equal to zero.
 Maybe those transactions are not accepted by the system or negative balances are set to 0.
 The same phenomenon is present in  the fields `oldbalanceDest` and `newbalanceDest`.
-Moreover, if we analyze the fields  `oldbalanceDest` and `newbalanceDest` of clients (merchants) having multiple incoming transaction,  it is possible to note that doesn't exist a correlation between these fields.
+Moreover, if we analyze the fields  `oldbalanceDest` and `newbalanceDest` of clients (merchants) having multiple incoming transaction,  it is possible to note that doesn't exist a correlation between these attributes.
-Consider for example all incoming and outgoing transactions for client *C716083600* at step *1*.
-The value of `oldbalanceDest` change for each transaction.
+If we consider for example all incoming and outgoing transactions for client *C716083600* at step *1*, the value of `oldbalanceDest` change for each transaction.
 The same is not for the `newbalanceDest`, that is always the same except for the last row.

 ## 3 Dataset Manipulation

 ### 3.1 Data Enrichment
-We enrich each transaction with information about the spending behaviour of  source and destination clients: the number of outlinks of a client (inlink of a merchant ); the average amount of client outlinks (merchant inlinks).
+We enrich each transaction with information about the spending behaviour of source and destination clients: the number of outlinks of a client (inlink of a merchant); the average amount of client outlinks (merchant inlinks).

 In particular, we add the following features:
 - **countOrigStep**:number of outgoing transactions made by`nameOrig` at `step`